 When a strategic plan is in place, it becomes easier to mobilize and reach those in need.

-Invest in Branding and Marketing
+Bonus Tips: Branding and Marketing

 Strategic planning for churches and ministries isn't complete without a plan for branding and marketing.
 With today's technology, apps, and digital content, churches can easily strategize how to get in front of their target audience.